 As the employee benefits market continues to evolve, the right accident insurance policy can offer employers an innovative way to manage overall benefits costs while still providing insurance protection that meets the needs of their workforce.

-Provide the right solutions for today's insurance needs
+Provide the right strategy for today's insurance needs

-The cost for health insurance continues to escalate.
-As a result, today's employees are taking on a bigger financial responsibility for their health care coverage.
-By adding accident insurance to your portfolio of products, you can help your clients find a compromise between protecting their employees and balancing their budget.
+The cost for health insurance continues to escalate.2 As a result, today's employees are taking on a bigger financial responsibility for their health care coverage.
+By adding accident insurance to your portfolio of products, you can help your clients find a compromise between helping to protect their employees and balancing their budget.

-When accidents happen, employees are left with substantial out-of-pocket costs.
-Despite having health insurance, their bills can add up to thousands of dollars of debt.
+When accidents happen, employees can be left with substantial out-of-pocket costs.
+Despite having health insurance, their bills can leave your employees in debt.
 An accident insurance policy can help reduce their financial burden by covering a portion of their costs.

 Payments are made directly to the employee, regardless of other insurance.
 And they can be used however the covered employee chooses – for medical bills, child care, mortgage, groceries, or any other expense.